 - 2. In the Silk Performer menu, click Settings > System . - 3.
 Click the Recorder icon.
-The Application Profiles page opens. - 4.
-Click Add to add a new application profile for Java.
-The Application Profile dialog box opens. - 5.
-In the Application profile text box, type a unique name for the Java application profile.

-The application profile name is required to identify the application in the Silk Performer Recorder window.

-6. In the Application path text box, type the name of the Java application's executable and the directory in which it resides.
+The Recording Profiles page opens. - 4.
+Click Add to add a new recording profile for Java.
+The Recording Profile dialog box opens. - 5.
+In the Profile name text box, type a unique name for the Java recording profile. - The profile name is required to identify the application in the Silk Performer Recorder window. - 6.
+In the Application path text box, type the name of the Java application's executable and the directory in which it resides.